Setting up WordPress form tracking in Google Analytics is key to knowing your forms’ performance.

 Setting Up WordPress Form Tracking in Google Analytics

 The best way to set up WordPress form tracking in Google Analytics is by using MonsterInsights.
-It’s the best Google Analytics plugin for WordPress, and over 3 million professionals use it to uncover insights and use data to grow their businesses.
+It’s a top Google Analytics plugin for WordPress, and over 3 million professionals use it to uncover insights and use data to grow their businesses.

 Google Analytics doesn’t track WordPress forms by default.
 You would have to edit the code to track your forms.
 This can be tricky for beginners, as the slightest mistake can mess up your tracking and break your website.

-MonsterInsights removes the need for writing code or hiring a developer.
+MonsterInsights removes the need to write code or hire a developer.
 It allows you to set up Google Analytics and track WordPress forms without editing code.

 To learn more, see our detailed MonsterInsights review.